velartrill/velartrill.github.io/orig/missing-in-action.md

 "Nili--" Livkir whispers worriedly.

 "What have we here?"
 The girl in red walks straight up to Livkir, carelessly violating his personal space.
 Her lips are practically close enough to his to kiss.
-"I suppose I shouldn't be surprised to find you three *reprobates* conspiring in here.
+"I suppose I shouldn't be surprised to find you *reprobates* conspiring in here.
 Oh, but--" She turns to Niltar. "--where in all Haven is dear little *Cassi?* She's been skulking around *avoiding* me for days.
 I really did expect I'd find her here."
 She turns.
 "So where *is* she, *Liv?* Hiding under the bed like the brave leader she is?"

 "Lisi," Livkir murmurs, "this is *really* not a good time—"